 Sticky Password is from the AVG Antivirus developers.
 It is the best free Android password manager with a premium version in case you need extra features.
-It provides a strong password with AES-256 encryption and mobile-friendly intuitive design.
+It provides a strong password with AES-256 encryption and a mobile-friendly intuitive design.

 Another reliable name in password manager tools is 1Password.
 It stores all your id and password along with generating a strong password for your every account.

-Its intuitive user interface is something next level thing.
+Its intuitive user interface is something next-level thing.
 In the case of website breaches, the built-in WatchOver service will notify you.
 The digital wallet also saves the login, credit card information, and network password securely.